13 Reasons Why (2017–2020)

 From showrunner Lucia Aniello ’04CC, Hacks stars Jean Smart as a has-been Las Vegas comedian who pairs up with a “cancelled” young comedy writer as they attempt to revive their careers.
 Aniello won two 2021 Emmy awards for directing and writing the series.
 Stream on Max.

 House of Cards (2013–2018)

 Created by playwright and screenwriter Beau Willimon ’99CC, ’03SOA, House of Cards is the show that put Netflix on the map as a producer of high-quality original content — in 2013, the political thriller became the first Web-only series to receive major nominations at the Emmys and the Golden Globes.
 It also helped kick off the binge-watching era by releasing all the episodes of a season at one time instead of weekly.
 Stream on Netflix.

-Smriti Mundhra ’09SOA created and executive-produced this docuseries, which follows a professional matchmaker as she attempts to pair up wealthy Indian singles.
-The series, which takes place in both India and the United States, explores the tradition and legacy of arranged marriage in today’s world.
+Smriti Mundhra ’09SOA created and executive-produced this docuseries, which follows a professional matchmaker as she attempts to pair up Indian singles.
+The series, which takes place in both India and the United States, explores the role of centuries-old customs in today’s world.
 Stream on Netflix.

 The Looming Tower (2018)

 Actor and screenwriter Dan Futterman ’89CC co-created this dramatic adaptation of Lawrence Wright’s 2006 Pulitzer-winning book about the origins of the 9/11 attacks.
 Starring Jeff Daniels as FBI counterterrorism expert John O’Neill, the ten-part series looks closely at the impending threat of Osama bin Laden and al-Qaeda in the 1990s, as well as the US government’s failure to anticipate the terrorists’ cataclysmic plot.
+Scott Ferguson ’90SOA co-executive-produced the series.
 Stream on Hulu.